What Can A Relationships Worksheet Do To Improve My Relationship?

 Why would you want to do one of these worksheets if you already have a great relationship?
 These types of couples counseling worksheets look at more than just the basics of compatibility.
 The longer you and your partner are together, the more you're going to learn about each other, but relationship worksheets can help jump-start some of those things, and even for relationships that have been going for a while, they can help.

-In a great relationship, one of the thing that keeps everything running smoothly is communication.
+In healthy relationships, one of the things that keeps everything running smoothly is communication.
 Worksheets geared toward relatively healthy and happy relationships often focus on exercises that help to continue fostering good communication to help ensure the health and longevity of the relationship.

 These healthy relationship worksheets also let you explore situations that you may not have experienced yet, so you know more about the options, about what your partner wants or doesn't want, and even what you want or don't want.
 Some may be things that you've never thought of before, but by talking about them when you aren't in an emergency, you'll get a head start, and you can be calmer about the issue.